 Hours earlier, Paul and I are in our room getting ready for the evening.
 This is the night we will dress up in our Indian outfits.
 My sari is the length of the entire room, so we are pretty lost on how to wrap a sari.
 You at least need someone else to help you do it, so I took to the halls and asked any lady I could find.

 I end up on another floor, in a room full of stylists; hair, makeup, and a sari fitter.
 Perfect!
 The lady in the corner plops me down in the chair and starts doing my hair.
 Next, my sari.
 The lady wraps it, folds it, and throws the long bit up over my shoulder to pin it.
 I’m Indian wedding ready!

 I meet Paul and the rest of the crowd downstairs.
-All the men are dressed with red and golden turbans and in fancy suits, while the ladies have put on their most extravagant saris, kurtis, jewelry, and makeup.
+All the men are dressed in red and golden turbans and in fancy suits, while the ladies have put on their most extravagant saris, Kurtis, jewelry, and makeup.

 I’m flabbergasted by the sheer extravagance of it all.
 After lots (and LOTS) of pictures taken with guests, we follow the crowd outside of the Hyatt.

 We wait for Saurav on the loop that wraps around the Hyatt, specifically designed for Indian weddings by the way, and here’s why.